MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/data-transformation.md

 // {a: 1, b: 2, c: 3, d: 1, e: 2, f: 3}
 ```

+### Add to an associative array

-Use shorthand to put an associative array in another, using the name of the variable as the key.
+You can use this shorthand to put an associative array in another, using the name of the variable as the key.

 ```javascript
 var x = {d: 1, e: 2, f: 3};